qunfengdong/MicroGMT_v1.3.2/README.md

 # MicroGMT: Microbial Genomics Mutation Tracker
 A mutation tracker for SARS-CoV-2 and other microbial genome sequences

 ## Note: MicroGMT can now run with GATK 4.
-Please visit [here]() for MicroGMT v1.4 which works with GATK 4.
+Please visit [here](https://github.com/qunfengdong/MicroGMT) for MicroGMT v1.4 which works with GATK 4.
+Further updates will be in that website.

 ## Updates
 ### Important update for SARS-CoV-2: